About CAPCO

 Strategic Priorities

-and Families CAPCO will provide access to services and supports for people in Cortland County who want to increase their self-reliance, improve their economic circumstances and strengthen their connections to family and community.
+- Individuals and Families: CAPCO will provide access to services and supports for people in Cortland County and the surrounding communities we serve who want to increase their self-reliance, improve their economic circumstances and strengthen their connections to family and community.

 CAPCO Board of Directors